 Know Before You Go

-past Many Glacier Lake and the Swiftcurrent Motor Inn, take the trailhead to Iceberg Lake (a famous hike at Glacier) and Ptarmigan Lake.
-It's about 4.5 miles to the tunnel
+The tunnel is located past the Glacier Lake and the Swiftcurrent Motor Inn.
+Take the trailhead to Iceberg Lake (a famous hike at Glacier) and Ptarmigan Lake, it's about 4.5 miles to the tunnel.